RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 <img  border="1" src="img/nmstate-operator-install-success.png"/>

 Once the operator is installed, we still need to create an instance of NMState.
-Click on ""**View Opearator**"" and then select "**Create instance**" as follows:
+Click on "**View Opearator**" and then select "**Create instance**" as follows:

 <img  border="1" src="img/nmstate-create-instance.png"/>